 Don't get me wrong.
 I fundamentally disagree with what she's done and the perspective she's offered - but I'm able to do so respectfully, and so are you.

-In case you'd missed it, Kalel is a YouTube superstar and long time animal advocate who recently released a highly inflammatory video in which she confessed to eating dairy multiple times a year.
+In case you'd missed it, Kalel is a YouTube superstar and long time animal advocate who recently released a highly controversial video in which she confessed to eating dairy multiple times a year.